 Through the medicine Pulsatilla, the mumps sufferer is given the impulse to learn to straighten up, deal with conflicts, become authentically honest, and become capable of confrontation.

 Of course, Pulsatilla is not the only remedy for the disease mumps.
-It is only an example of how to support the process of recovery and, at the same time, the procedure of developing a person towards expanding their personality.
+It is only an example of how to support the process of recovery and, simultaneously, the process of developing a person towards expanding their personality.
 Homeopathic remedies are different from orthodox “medicines,” which silence the patient’s somatizations and symptom language.

 The homeopathic remedies give impulses to the unconscious so that unresolved conflicts of a person, which otherwise express themselves in illness, can be reactivated and thus processed.
-A child, who has so far learned through imitation, must begin to activate its impulse in the sense of self-responsibility.
+A child, who has learned through imitation, must begin to activate his impulse in the sense of self-responsibility.

 For this purpose, it is imperative to go through childhood illnesses.
 Still, it is also a blessing and extremely helpful to support this developmental process via homeopathic treatment or, under certain circumstances, to make it possible in the first place.